SuperMartijn642/MovingElevators/README.md

 **Moving Elevators** allows you to build real **moving elevators**!
 These elevator will move **you** as well as **other entities** on the platform to **multiple floors** at the press of a button!
 The platform can have **different sizes** and can move at **different speeds**!
 You can even **disguise** the Elevator Controller and Display as **other blocks**!

+### CurseForge
+For more info and downloads, check out the project on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/moving-elevators)

 ### Content:

 #### Elevator Controller